zgabievi/laravel-osmp/README.md

 ## License

-OSMP is an open-sourced laravel package licensed under the MIT license
+laravel-osmp is licensed under a  [MIT License](https://github.com/zgabievi/laravel-osmp/blob/master/LICENSE).

 ## TODO
-- [ ] Create tests
+- [ ] Create tests for checking funtionality
+- [ ] Create separated file for response codes
+- [ ] Make artisan command that will create reponse codes php file
+- [ ] Make artisan command that will register routes for user
+- [ ] Make OSMP object more Model like